 3. One way to do this is to go into your counseling center and say you need to be counseled for pregnancy.
 Act scared and emotional.
 Give them your real name and student ID.
 Once your counseling appointment is arranged, go in following the “recording” steps.

-4. Refuse to take the pregnancy test; say you want to talk first.
-Say you took two pregnancy steps already.
-Spend the time asking the health counselor about pregnancy.
+4. Refuse to take the pregnancy test, say you want to talk first.
+Say you took two pregnancy tests already.
 Say you just found out you are pregnant and you need to talk to someone.

 5. Be sure to ask lots of questions: Here is a sample of the questions you should ask: